 - Previously incurred accommodation costs

-How do I obtain a disability accommodation from my employer?
+How do I obtain disability accommodations from my employer?

 Ultimately, a reasonable accommodation must provide an opportunity for a disabled employee to attain the same level of performance that is available to non-disabled employees with similar skills and abilities.
 In addition, an employer is not required to make certain accommodations that are not considered reasonable, such as: